Please refer to the Guide for Applicants, Section three, for a complete description of the application process steps.

 No specific certification schemes are required.
 However, if applicable, project promoters should reference any international certification schemes their project follows, describing the aspects related to obtaining the certification or any other third-party assessment as indicated on the application form.
 Applicants must also summarise the potential environmental and social impacts and mitigation measures.

-For more information, consult sections 1.3 and 4.8 of the guide for applicants.
+For more information, consult sections 1.3 and 4.4 of the Guide for Applicants.

 The Commission will adopt a single template by 24 May 2027 for certification scheme owners to apply for recognition under the CRMA.
 Project promoters can use recognised schemes to show compliance with sustainability criteria.